 The need for a student to be fit tested before commencing a clinical placement is contingent upon the area of the health service in which the student will be placed.

 For students placed on designated COVID wards (final year students only) and providing care/intervention to COVID positive cases, fit testing for N95/P2 respiratory protection is required before commencing in the clinical setting.
-Similarly, students based in settings where exposure to high-risk SCOVID patients is likely, should also be fit tested prior to commencing placement.
+Similarly, students based in settings where exposure to high-risk COVID patients is likely, should also be fit tested prior to commencing placement.

 CPPs which are health services must ensure that fit-testing requirements are met and must advise the EP if any Student is non-compliant.